On the Existence of Self-Similar solutions for some Nonlinear Schr\"odinger equations: Introduction

 \section{Introduction}

-The analysis of dispersive wave equations and systems is of critical importance in the study of evolution equations in Physics and Geometry.
+The analysis of dispersive wave equations and systems is of critical importance in the study of evolution equations in physics and geometry.
 It is well known that the asymptotic solutions of such equations, if they exist, show a dizzying zoo of possible solutions.
-Besides the "free wave", which corresponds to a solution of the equation without interaction terms, a multitude or other solutions may appear.

-Such solutions are localized around possibly moving center of mass.
-They include nonlinear bound states, solitons, breathers, hedgehogs, vortices etc...
-The analysis of such equations is usually done on a case by case basis, due to this complexity. \cite{Sof}
+Besides the ``free wave'', which corresponds to a solution of the equation without interaction terms, a multitude of other solutions may appear.
+Such solutions are localized around possibly moving centers of mass.
+They include nonlinear bound states, solitons, breathers, hedgehogs, vortices, etc. The analysis of such equations is usually done on a case by case basis, due to this complexity \cite{Sof}.

 A natural question then follows: is it true that in general, solutions of dispersive equations converge in appropriate norm ($L^2$ or $H^1$) to a free wave and independently moving localized parts?

-In fact this is precisely the statement of Asymptotic Completeness in the case of N-body Scattering\cite{D-Ger,Gr,H-Sig1,H-Sig2,SS1987,SSInvention}.
+In fact this is precisely the statement of asymptotic completeness in the case of $N$-body scattering \cite{D-Ger,Gr,H-Sig1,H-Sig2,SS1987,SSInvention}.
 In this case the possible outgoing clusters are clearly identified, as bound states of subsystems.

-But when the interaction term includes time dependent potentials (even localized in space) and more general nonlinear terms, we do not have an a-priory knowledge of the possible asymptotic states.
+But when the interaction term includes time dependent potentials (even localized in space) and more general nonlinear terms, we do not have an \emph{a priori} knowledge of the possible asymptotic states.

-In fact, there are no general scattering results for localized time dependent potentials.
-The exceptions are charge transfer hamiltonians \cite{Yaj1, Gr1,Wul,Per, RSS,DSY}, decaying in time potentials and small potentials \cite{ How, RS}, time periodic potentials \cite{Yaj2, How} and random (in time) potentials \cite{BeSof}.
-See also\cite{BeSof1,BeSof2}.
+In fact, there are no general scattering results for localized time-dependent potentials.
+The exceptions are charge transfer Hamiltonians \cite{Yaj1, Gr1,Wul,Per, RSS,DSY}, decaying-in-time potentials and small potentials \cite{ How, RS}, time periodic potentials \cite{Yaj2, How} and random (in time) potentials \cite{BeSof}.
+See also \cite{BeSof1}.
 For potentials with asymptotic energy distribution more could be done \cite{SS1988}.

-A very recent progress for more general localized potentials without smallness assumptions is obtained in \cite{SW2020}.
+A recent progress for more general localized potentials without smallness assumptions is obtained in \cite{SW2020}.
 Some tools from this work will be used in this paper.

-Turning to the nonlinear case, Tao \cite{T1,T2,T3} has shown that the asymptotic decomposition holds for NLS with inter-critical nonlinearities in 3 or higher dimensions, in the case of radial initial data.

-In particular, in a very high dimension, and with an interaction that is a sum of smooth compactly supported potential and repulsive nonlinearity, Tao was able to show that the localized part is smooth and localized.